Sunday, October 05, 2014

 “Then why did you scream?”
 You ask.

 “To fuck with you, kid.”
 The puddle grins despite the waves, “here, let me tell you something: as it stands now, I—both you and I actually—have a very real, a very near-at-hand (if ever tenuous, mind you) possibly of actually existing.
 The possibility of really being in the world, being a part of it!
-And not just that, but actually existing—actually being—for a very long time to come, in perpetuity perhaps!”
-The puddle exclaims, winking at you conspiratorially.
+And not just that, but actually existing—actually being—for a very long time to come, in perpetuity perhaps!
+(Though I imagine many small changes must happen first)” The puddle winks at you conspiratorially.

 “Exactly!”
 The puddle continues enthusiastically.
-You're pulled closer to its grinning surface, although its against your will.
+You're pulled ever closer to its grinning surface, although it's against your will.
+You're so close now and you wonder how you got there.
 “Now," it continues, "you were right to comment before that I am just a not-so-special puddle.”

 “Oh!”
-You interrupt, feeling embarrassed.
-“I didn’t mean to hurt your feelings by it.”
+Straightening up again, feeling embarrassed, you interrupt, “I didn’t mean to hurt your feelings by it.”

 “Whatever.
 You were right.
 I am, ultimately, wholly uninteresting,” says the puddle cheerfully.

 “Yes it’s true.
-And so are you!—not very interesting I mean,” a watery finger emerges starkly from it's middle, “But!” it exclaims, “We—you and I—might be lucky enough to remain just so uninteresting for the next thousand, even ten-thousand years!”
+And so are you!—not very interesting I mean,” a watery finger emerges starkly from the middle of the puddle.
+“But!”
+It exclaims, “We—you and I—might be lucky enough to remain just so uninteresting for the next thousand, even ten-thousand years!”

 “Interesting...” you try to begin—

 “Wait!”
 The puddle, ecstatic, is hopping around.
 “The point is that nothing bad can happen to me here!
 To us both!
-Here we are safe!
-Here we can grow to become who-knows-what!"
-It stretches itself upwards until nearly at eye-level with you.
+Here we are safe, and someday maybe immutable!
+Do you understand?
+Here we might grow to become who-knows-what!"
+He stretches himself upwards, as if drawn by some force, until he's nearly at eye-level with you.
 "Here, you and I, son, are God!”